ericstrobl/CCI/README.md

 # How to Run the Sample Version

-The algorithm essentially runs like pc() in the pcalg package:
+The algorithm essentially runs like pc() in the pcalg package.
+If you have your own data:

+> G=cci(suffStat,your_CItest,alpha=0.01,p=ncol(your_data))

+where `suffStat` contains all the parameters/data needed for your CI test of choice (`your_CItest`).
+The variable `p` refers to the numbers of variables in the dataset.

+Here is a sample run with synthetic data:

 > a_DCG = generate_DCG_LE(20,2) #instantiate a directed cyclic graph with 20 vertices and on average 2 edges per node.
 Automatically includes 0-3 selection and 0-3 latent variables.